Blair Furlong: Cricket

 An off-spin bowler, Furlong played first-class cricket from 1964 to 1973 with Central Districts.
 In March 1965 he achieved a hat-trick for New Zealand under-23 against Canterbury while taking his best figures of 6 for 115.
 He was the chief executive of the Central Districts Cricket Association for 20 years until he retired in 2010.
 He is the father of the Central Districts cricketer Campbell Furlong.

 Honours

 In the 2016 Queen's Birthday Honours, Furlong was awarded the Queen's Service Medal for services to cricket and rugby.

+The Furlong Cup, named after Blair Furlong, is the annual competition of two-day matches among the six North Island associations of the Central Districts.